Ask any rated chess player how to improve your game. They’ll all advise you to analyze your game post-match.

 If you see a “No game found” message at a particular move, that most probably means the move is out of the ordinary.
 It most likely means that it’s an error, and that’s why nobody at that level has played this move.

 Flip the board and try to figure out how your opponent can take advantage of the error you’ve made.
 You can also switch to the Lichess database to see what other Lichess players have played.

 You can start a variation at any move.
 In fact, you can have multiple variations in a single move.
-And the best part is it’s also easy to switch between variations and the main game.
+And the best part is it’s quite easy to switch between variations and the main game.